Tangled Paths: A Random Graph Model from Mallows Permutations: The q -Mallows Process Technical Tools for Tangled Paths

 To visualise this process: start with an empty bookshelf and at each time $i\geq 1$ insert the book with label $i$ at position $v_i - 1$ then shift the remaining books one position to the right.

-See Figure \ref{fig:Mallowspathexample} for an example of the Mallows process $(r_n)$ and the resulting tangled path.
+See Figure \ref{fig:Mallowspathexample} for an example of the $q$-Mallows process $(r_n)$ and the resulting tangled path.
 There is (at least) one other process which generates Mallows permutations, see \cite[Section 2]{BhatSubSeq} for more details.
-We use $(r_n)$ as it is convenient for our proof methods.
-During proofs we will typically describe events in terms of the random sequence $(v_n)$ generating the process $(r_n)$.
+We use $(r_n)$ as it is convenient for our proof methods, and often describe events in terms of the random sequence $(v_n)$ generating the process $(r_n)$.
 The following lemma tells us that the reversed output permutations $r_n^R$ has the Mallows distribution.

 \begin{lemma}[{\cite[Corollary 2.3]{BhatSubSeq}}] Let $q>0$ and $(r_{n})$ be the $q$-Mallows process \eqref{eq:MallowsProc-1}.
 Then the permutation $\sigma\in S_n$ given by $\sigma(i) = r_{n}(n+1-i)$, for $1\leq i\leq n$, has distribution $\mu_{n,q}$. \end{lemma}